 Since we moved in, we’ve been debating the best options to maximize our dining space.
 It’s rather small, and our dining set from the apartment fit (miraculously) but only accommodated four people.

 We looked at a few dining plans online, but none quite suited our space, desired style and budget.
-Loving the rustic look and DIY, Bobby and I decided to wing it.
+Loving the rustic look of a farmhouse style bed and breakfast and we had visited recently, Bobby and I decided to wing it.
 Here follows our first adventure in true furniture building with a farmhouse table and benches!

 Dimensions Table 53”x51”, 33” tall